Para Portuguese, por favor primeiro utilisa http://translate.google.com/?tl=pt

 The long-term goal of this farm is to become self sufficient in food production, using perennial crops, without synthetic chemicals, by creating an informal garden of beauty that requires minimal maintenance and is based on sound ecological principles.

-We were father and son renting an abandoned vineyard, one half of which we spent 6 years turning into a forest garden, and the other half into an ornamental food garden, applying many of the design principles of Permaculture.
+We were father and son renting an abandoned vineyard, the soil exhausted from previous use of super-phosphate fertilizers.
+Applying the design principles of Permaculture we spent 6 years turning one half into a forest garden and the other half into an ornamental food garden.

 With the main structure mostly complete, we made a good start.
 Since my dear father`s death, I am more determined than ever to see our vision brought to fruition.